WJ-Tien/In-house-MD-Program/README.md

+#One Dimension Molecular Dynamics Code

-Modify all the parameters in ".param"
+##Modify all the parameters in ".param"

 To compile:
 	make (executable binary file "run" will be generated)